kcummings/kgrep/README.md

 ---

 ### SearchToken
 A *SearchToken* is a regex string used to scan and print matching patterns.
-Each match is printed on a separate line.
-This means matched groups will print on their own line also.
+Only the matching tokens are printed.
+The rest of the line is trashed.
+Matches on each line are concatinated together with the ScannerFS string and then printed on a separate line.
 A stacking character has no special meaning in a *SearchToken* and is interpreted as a normal character.
-Note: Currently you cannot scan a text string for a field delimiter.
+Note: Currently you cannot scan a text string for the field delimiter.
 If found, the *SearchToken* is interpreted as a *ReplacementString*.
+Use the Control Option ScannerFS to control the characters that are placed between each matched token.

 Example: